WOWRainbowUI/RainbowUI-Era/AddOns/GTFO/ReadMe.txt

 * Added Dragonflight spells for Amirdrassil, The Dream's Hope
 * Added Cataclysm spells for Throne of the Tides (Mythic+)
 * Added Vanilla spells (world)

+5.6.1
+* Updated ToC for WoW Classic 1.15
+* Added Dragonflight spells (world)
+* Added Dragonflight spells for Amirdrassil, The Dream's Hope
+* Added Dragonflight spells for The Abominable Greench
+* Added Battle for Azeroth spells (world)
+* Added BFA spells for Waycrest Manor
+* Added BFA spells for Atal'Dazar
+* Added Legion spells for Darkheart Thicket
+* Added Legion spells for Black Rook Hold
+* Added WoD spells for the Everbloom
+* Fixed WoD spells for the Everbloom